Global Snapshot on Abortion Politics

 Consider the map above in light of the recent Zika Virus outbreak in South America; two major countries in which the outbreak is occurring (Brazil and Venezuela) prohibit abortion, except in cases of danger to the mother's life.
-Furthermore, seven countries in Latin America ban abortion in any form: El Savador, Dominican Republic, Nicaragua, Chile, Honduras, Haiti and Suriname.
+Furthermore, seven countries in Latin America ban abortion in any form: El Salvador, Dominican Republic, Nicaragua, Chile, Honduras, Haiti, and Suriname.
 Only three countries in Latin America allow abortions beyond cases of rape, incest or threats to a woman's health: Cuba, Guyana, and Uruguay.

-Because of the hostile regulatory environment, doctors and female patients in Latin America are regularly taken to task in court when women are forced look to the black market to implement decisions about their reproductive health.
-A prominent doctor in Brazil, Varella Varella, recently came out to say that the abortion ban in Brazil, as it will affect women living with Zika, will "punish those who have no money," indicating the large number of wealthy women who have the ability to pay for illegal abortions from private doctors.
+Because of the hostile regulatory environment, doctors and female patients in Latin America are regularly taken to task in court when women are forced to look to the black market to implement decisions about their reproductive health.
+A prominent doctor in Brazil, Varella Varella, recently came out to say that the abortion ban in Brazil, as it will affect women living with Zika, will "punish those who have no money," indicating a large number of wealthy women who have the ability to pay for illegal abortions from private doctors.